-In my capacity as a trainer and training chair, I’ve helped to train hundreds of scout leaders and have served on staff and as course director for many courses including Cub Leader Position-Specific, Outdoor Webelos Leader Skills, Beginning Adult Leader Outdoor Orientation, Scoutmaster Position-Specific, Troop Committee Challenge, Troop Junior Leader Training and Trainer Development/Trainer’s EDGE.
+In my capacity as a trainer and training chair, I’ve helped to train hundreds of Scouters and have served on staff and as course director for many courses including Cub Leader Position-Specific, Outdoor Webelos Leader Skills, Beginning Adult Leader Outdoor Orientation, Scoutmaster Position-Specific, Troop Committee Challenge, Troop Junior Leader Training and Trainer Development/Trainer’s EDGE.
 I have also served as Dean and instructor and have developed courses for our Council’s University of Scouting and Cub Pow-Wow for many years.

 One of my most memorable experiences in Scouting was completing Wood Badge for the 21st Century.
 Through Wood Badge, I not only learned a tremendous amount about leadership but have made many friends, including my fellow Bobwhites, who have helped me learn more about Scouting and youth in the years since, and to cope with the challenges and rejoice in the triumphs of serving our youth.
-I also enjoy interacting with the Scouts and fellow adult Arrowmen as a Brotherhood member of the Order of the Arrow Noquet Lodge 29.
+I also enjoy interacting with the Scouts and fellow adult Arrowmen as a Brotherhood member of the Order of the Arrow Mishigami Lodge 29.

 Even though I’ve been active in Scouting leadership for two decades, I still feel that I can learn a lot from the experienced Scouters who I am honored to associate with.